Caltech-IPAC/jupyter_firefly_extensions/README.md

 ## Troubleshooting
-If you are using a local Firefly server and facing issues with rendering images, check the console for an error message about being unable to load 'firefly-thread.worker.js'.
+- If you are using a local Firefly server and facing issues with rendering images, check the console for an error message about being unable to load 'firefly-thread.worker.js'.
 If that's the case, you can clean your existing Firefly build using `gradle clean` and then build and deploy it in the development environment (instead of the local one, i.e., the default) by using `gradle -Penv=dev firefly:bAD`.
 Then, reload the Jupyter Lab browser tab (and empty the cache).
 You shouldn't see that console error anymore and the images should render correctly.

+- If `jlpm run build` (or `jlpm watch`) fails due to missing/incompatible packages, run `jlpm` (equivalent of `yarn`) to update/resolve dependencies as per package.json.
+If it updates `yarn.lock`, make sure to commit and push that.